games24x7-opensource/starlink-ota/README.md

 ### Dashboard Usage

-The OTA Dashboard is a modern React-based web interface for managing CodePush deployments.
+The OTA Dashboard is a modern React-based web interface for managing starlink-ota deployments.

 1.  **Build the Dashboard (if not already built):**